Nicolas Tractomas: History

-In the 1970s, traditional tractor manufacturers made lower capacity tractors which ranged between 150 and 250hp, but heavy haulage operators were in need of more power to move heavy loads with ease.
+In the 1970s, traditional tractor manufacturers made lower capacity tractors which ranged between 150 and 250 hp, but heavy haulage operators were in need of more power to move heavy loads with ease.
 Many operators turned to Nicolas with their tractor requirements, as they were already providing heavy-duty trailer solutions to the market.
 By 1979 Nicolas developed their first two units of Tractomas tractors which were PH640 OM 6x4 and PH 5030 GM 8x8 which were delivered to China and Tunisia respectively.

-The very first units of Tractomas had cabins from willeme and Berliet trucks and engines from Mercedes with 6x6 and 8x8 configuration with ZF gearbox supported by soma axles putting out 415hp with towing capacity of 200 tons.
+The very first units of Tractomas had cabins from willeme and Berliet trucks and engines from Mercedes with 6x6 and 8x8 configuration with ZF gearbox supported by soma axles putting out 415 hp with towing capacity of 200 tons.
 Later Berliet was acquired by Citroën and later merged with Saviem to form Renault Trucks that's the reason all the Tractomas tractors have Renault kerax cabin.
 Later in the 1980s, Saudi Arabia army ordered for Tractomas tractors for application of tank transporter with a lowboy trailer and fifth weel.
 Through 1980 to 2000 nicolas received orders from all around the world, mainly from Compagnie des phosphates de Gafsa and some Chinese companies.
 In 2004 a South African haulage company Rotran placed order for Tractomas tractors and received tractors till 2008 these were the units with 750 engines from various manufactures and 8x8 and 10x10 configuration.
 These were the units which broke the world record for largest road going tractors in 2015.

-In 2013 Nicolas delivered new generation tractors to LCR group based in Australia with 1000hp caterpillar engine and 8x8 configuration for the application of roadtrain in mining sector which had an overall capacity of approximately 550 tons.
+In 2013 Nicolas delivered new generation tractors to LCR group based in Australia with 1000 hp caterpillar engine and 8x8 configuration for the application of roadtrain in mining sector which had an overall capacity of approximately 550 tons.
 Nicolas showcased last generation Tractomas tractors at various events from 2013 to 2016 in various countries.
-In 2016 Toll logistics received possession of the last generation Tractomas tractors for the roadtrain application, these last units were powered with 1150hp 32ltr engines and were accompanied by a power booster dolly to increase power.
+In 2016 Toll logistics received possession of the last generation Tractomas tractors for the roadtrain application, these last units were powered with 1150 hp 32ltr engines and were accompanied by a power booster dolly to increase power.
 In the history of Nicolas, They produced approximately 300 units of Tractomas.

 Name Code

-Tranctomas Tractor with pacific tractors with girder frame HMT configuration.
+Tractomas Tractor with pacific tractors with girder frame HMT configuration.

 Nicolas named their units as per their configuration of engine, gearbox, drivetrain and size, these specifications were alphabetically coded.